onset/lameta/README-l10n.md

 # Non-code Lookups in CSV

 Currently we have lingui v2, and it does not have a way of extracting strings from anything but code.
 Since our field names and choice lists aren't in code, it can't be used (yet... maybe in lingui v3).
-So for now we have CSV files `locale/fields.csv` with all the field names, and `locale/choices.csv` with things like genres, statuses, etc. These are currently manually uploaded to https://crowdin.com/project/Digame and then downloaded with the columns filled in from translations.
+So for now we have CSV files `locale/fields.csv` with all the field names, and `locale/choices.csv` with things like genres, statuses, etc. These are currently manually uploaded to https://crowdin.com/project/laMeta and then downloaded with the columns filled in from translations.

 # Getting translations from Crowdin

 (until we automate this with git PRs)

-Under Digame Settings, there is a "Build & Download" button.
+Under laMeta Settings, there is a "Build & Download" button.
 Both that and the "Download Latest" give a zip file.
 Note that it appears (not sure) that the "configuration" of the Settings:Files:fields.csv must be updated to contain a column for each target language.
 For a while, I was just getting Spanish, because there was not French column configured.
 However, once uploaded, the configure button disappears.
 So I had to remove and re-upload; then it acted like I still had French translations, but actually they were all English!
 Sigh....

 I have not found a way to get the default string out to the extracted files.
 I would expect